trizin/NFT-Marketplace-on-Avalanche/README.md

 this.setState({ auctions: new_auctions }); // Update the state
 ```

-Now let's write a function to display an auction.
+Now we will write a function to display an auction on the UI.

 ```js
 renderAuctionElement(auction) {